The five Characteristics of Successful Districts are:

 The District Peer Review also uses the five Characteristics of Successful Districts to evaluate the effectiveness of district support to a district's low-performing schools.
 The Peer Review is designed to follow the Self-Assessment and involves a two-day onsite district visit by a team of DPI representatives and exemplary educators.
 The Peer Review team is generated collaboratively by DPI and the district.
 This visit is different from a monitoring visit, as the purpose of the Peer Review is to validate the findings of the Self-Assessment and offer support to educators within the district as they design strategies to strengthen the areas of need identified in the Self-Assessment.

-For questions about this information see the Title I Consultant Directory.
+For questions about this information contact your district's Title I Consultant.